-“I’d give them a ton of credit for the change in my life,” says Noah about Paralyzed Veterans.
-“I wouldn’t have been able to go to events if (they) didn’t help with funding.”
-With nothing holding him back, Noah has constantly been on the move, or in military lingo, “Oscar Mike.”
+"I wouldn't have been able to go to events if (they) didn’t help with funding.""
+With nothing holding him back, Noah has constantly been on the move, or in military lingo, "Oscar Mike."

 The Oscar Mike team is composed of other paralyzed veterans: Joey King and Michael Larson.
 Though currently a team of three veterans, Noah aims to eventually employ 16 paralyzed or disabled veterans.
 He currently serves as the designer, but Noah hopes to hire two other veterans in the same capacity through Paralyzed Veterans' California Chapter.

 Noah also created a nonprofit organization, the Oscar Mike Foundation, which will exclusively support Paralyzed Veterans and DAV through donations.
 10 percent of all proceeds from the apparel company will go to the foundation and 100 percent of the foundation’s funds will be donated. "(Paralyzed Veterans of America) has had our backs from the minute we were in our accident and for the rest of our lives," he said.
 And, according to Noah, the organization embodies the meaning of Oscar Mike, helping paralyzed veterans "get on the move in physical and rehabilitative goals."